khaleej-vacc/documentation-site/docs/Standard Operating Procedures/Kuwait International Airport/Kuwait Tower.md

 > **TWR Controller:** _**"FDB687, stop immediately, I say again, stop immediately, runway incursion"**_

-For an aircraft that has not yet begun the take off roll the following phraseoloy should be used:
+For an aircraft that has not yet begun the take off roll the following phraseology should be used:

 Example: